Keith Cash

-Keith Lovell Cash (born August 7, 1969) is an American former professional football tight end in the National Football League (NFL).
+Keith Lovell Cash (born August 7, 1969) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played six seasons in the NFL, one for the Pittsburgh Steelers and five for the Kansas City Chiefs.
-As a collegian, he played wide receiver at the University of Texas, catching a total of 56 passes for 921 yards, 11 touchdowns, and had 2 incompletions credited as touchdowns over four seasons.
+He played college football as a wide receiver for the Texas Longhorns, catching a total of 56 passes for 921 yards, 11 touchdowns, and had 2 incompletions credited as touchdowns over four seasons.
 He is best remembered at UT for catching the game-winning touchdown pass on 4th down from Texas quarterback Peter Gardere in a rivalry game against Oklahoma which enabled UT to win the game 14–13 in 1990.

 Early life

 Cash was born in San Antonio, TX.
 He has a twin brother, Kerry Cash, who played football with him in middle school, high school and at Texas - where he was an All-American tight end - and who also played in the NFL.

 Keith and Kerry Cash attended Pease Middle School in San Antonio, where they won the district championship in football, basketball, and track in 1982–1983.

 As high school athletes, Keith and Kerry Cash led Oliver Wendell Holmes High School in San Antonio, Texas, to the 5A state semi-finals in football against Houston Yates in 1985 and to the 5A Texas state championship game in basketball in 1987.
 Keith excelled in track and field as well, winning the district championship in the 200 meters and the high jump in 1987, He was an All-American high jumper in high school and made the All State team.

 He was named one of UPI's top 100 high school football prospects in 1987 and, with his brother and teammate Johnny Walker, signed with Texas.